TosbackCgusBridge-Bot/CGUs-versions/Fidelity/Privacy Policy.md

 Additionally, if you interact with Fidelity directly as an individual investor (including joint account holders) or if Fidelity provides services to your employer or plan sponsor, we may exchange certain information about you with Fidelity financial services affiliates, such as our brokerage and insurance companies, for their use in marketing products and services as allowed by law.

-Information collected from investment professionals' customers is not shared with Fidelity affiliates for marketing purposes, except with your consent or the consent of your investment professional and as allowed by law.
+Information collected from investment professionals' customers is not shared with Fidelity affiliates for marketing purposes, except with your consent and as allowed by law.

   Privacy online